 Succulent Summer Wedding Centerpiece

 Succulents are in-season year-round, but a succulent centerpiece somehow feels more fitting during the summer.
 Here, succulents are featured in pots and vessels of varying heights to add interest, and the rocks included at the base are a nice touch.
 A laser cut wooden table number completes this look by Molly Taylor & Co, and it would look fantastic at a modern or whimsical celebration.Continue to 19 of 20 below.

 19 of 20

 Billy Ball Summer Wedding Centerpiece

-Yellow is one of the happiest colors, and we think that’s because it’s so bright!
-A southern soiree in Charleston deserves an extra dose of joy, and this in season centerpiece of feverfew, roses, dusty miller, and lamb’s ear looks wonderful.
+Yellow is one of the happiest colors, likely because it’s so bright!
+A southern soirée in Charleston deserves an extra dose of joy, and this in-season centerpiece of feverfew, roses, dusty miller, and lamb’s ear looks wonderful.
 The bright billy balls (also known as craspedia) add an extra layer of whimsical fun.Continue to 20 of 20 below.

 20 of 20